argoproj/argo-workflows/docs/quick-start.md

 * [k3s](https://k3s.io/) or [k3d](https://k3d.io/)
 * [Docker Desktop](https://www.docker.com/products/docker-desktop/)

-To install Argo Workflows for development or evaluation, use the `quick-start-minimal.yaml` manifest provided with each release.

 !!!
 Warning "Development vs. Production"
     These instructions are intended to help you get started quickly.
 They are not suitable for production.
     For production installs, please refer to [the installation documentation](installation.md).